 Although the schedules are constantly changing, there is currently daily air service from two cities in South Florida which require a flight time of only about 25 minutes, as well as from Freeport and Nassau in the Bahamas.

-The following chart will tell you which airlines offer scheduled flights from the U.S. and the airports they fly from.
-The online booking services don't necessarily recognize the least costly options so it can be useful to realize which airlines actually provide direct service to this airport.
+This chart tells you which airlines offer flights from the U.S. and where they are flying from.
+Online booking engines may not list the most logical options so it helps to see which airlines provide direct service to this airport.

 |Fort Lauderdale, FL, USA||FLL||Silver Airways, Tropic Ocean Airways, United Airlines|